Vel-San/wbmbot_v2/README.md

 ## Notifications (E-mails)

-The bot will be able to send you e-mail notifications (from YOURSELF) once it applies for a flat.
+The bot will be able to send you e-mail notifications once it applies for a flat from the e-mail you input in `notifications_email` within the config.

 To do so, you need to export `EMAIL_PASSWORD` to your environment variables.
 If this variable is not found, no e-mails will be sent.